silverwind/versions/README.md

 usage: ver [options] command [files...]

   Increment semantic versions across your project.
-Intended for projects with a package.json, but works with any other text-based files too.
-Will also create a git commit and tag by default.
+Intended for projects with a package.json, but works with other files too.
+Will create a git commit and tag by default.
+By default, only the nearest package.json file is modified.

   Commands:
     patch                   Increment patch 0.0.x version
     minor                   Increment minor 0.x.0 version
     major                   Increment major x.0.0 version

-  Arguments:
-    files                   Files to replace the version in.
-Default is the nearest package.json

   Options:
     -b, --base <version>    Base version to use.
-Default is from the nearest package.json -r, --replace <str>     Additional replacement in the format "s#regexp#replacement#flags" -g, --gitless           Do not create a git commit and tag -p, --no-prefix         Do not prefix tags with a "v" character -c, --color             Force-enable color output
+Default is from the nearest package.json -r, --replace <str>     Additional replacement in the format "s#regexp#replacement#flags" -g, --no-git            Do not create a git commit and tag -p, --no-prefix         Do not prefix tags with a "v" character -v, --version           Print the version
-    -n, --no-color          Disable color output
-    -v, --version           Print the version
     -h, --help              Print this help

   Examples:
     $ ver patch
     $ ver patch build.js
-    $ ver minor build.js -r "s#[0-9]{4}-[0-9]{2}-[0-9]{2}#$(date +%Y-%m-%d)#g"
 ```

 © [silverwind](https://github.com/silverwind), distributed under BSD licence